1. Docs

 What MCP tools are available?

-The agent should list every Roxy tool it discovered, grouped by product (roxy-astrology, roxy-tarot, etc.).
+The agent should list the Roxy tools it discovered.
+The docs server exposes search_docs.
+Any domain servers you added expose their own tools, grouped by product (roxy-astrology, roxy-tarot, etc.).

 If nothing appears: